 I was blown away at some of the health benefits of cacao nibs.
 So much so that I am now making it a point to consume at least one ounce a day.
 Let’s take a look at some of these awesome benefits below.

 One ounce of cacao nibs has 40 times more antioxidants than blueberries.
 Antioxidants fight off free radicals that can damage our cells.
 This damage can lead to premature aging as well as diseases such as cancer.
 Blueberries are well known for their high levels of antioxidants so having 40 times more in cacao nibs is really amazing!

 A diet low in potassium can lead to health issues such as heart disease, stroke, and high blood pressure.
 Don’t fear because a one-ounce serving of cacao nibs contains 183 mg of potassium.
 What an easy way to increase your potassium intake.

 If you are not getting enough fiber in your diet, you can start with eating cacao nibs.
 One serving has 9 grams of fiber.
 That is 36% of the daily recommendation.

-Would you believe that ?
+Would you believe that cacao has more calcium than cow’s milk?
 That is great for those who do not like drinking cow’s milk but are concerned about their calcium intake.

 These are some of the health benefits of cacao.
 There are many more and another huge plus are the cardiovascular health benefits which are due to compounds called polyphenols.
 Polyphenols serve as antioxidants.
 They provide cardiovascular health benefits by inhibiting blood platelets from clotting.
 They may even reduce LDL or “bad” cholesterol and increase HDL or “good” cholesterol.

-Are you ready to jump on the bandwagon?
+Are you ready to jump on the cacao nibs bandwagon?
 Are you already on board?
 How do you use them?